-This section has established that small firms tend to exhibit a higher degree of sensitivity of sales growth, inventory growth and investment to aggregate conditions that large firms.
-Quantitatively, a 1% point fall in GDP is associated with a 3.1% point drop in sales among the bottom 99% of firms, but only a 2.5% fall among the top 1%; the differences in elasticities are larger for inventory and fixed investment.
-The remainder of the paper asks two questions: are these differences relevant for aggregate fluctuations, and are these differences driven by a financial accelerator mechanism?
+This section has established that relative to large firms, small firms tend to exhibit a higher sensitivity of sales growth, inventory growth and investment to aggregate fluctuations.
+Quantitatively, a 1% point fall in GDP is associated with a 3.1% point drop in sales among the bottom 99% of firms, but only a 2.5% fall among the top 1%; the differences in elasticities are larger for inventory and fixed investment, and all are statistically significant.
+The remainder of the paper asks two questions: what is the contribution of the excess sensitivity of small firms to aggregate fluctuations, and is it evidence of a financial accelerator mechanism?